Last Modified: 22 Jun 2013

 This evening (or the next, depending on what time the boat arrives) we visit the impressive Mandalay Hill.
 Lord Buddha is said to have left his mark on this mountain in the form of a footprint, signalling wealth and prosperity for the land standing before it.
 Discover all the glittering stupas, colourful mosaics and sensational lookout points as we relish in sunset views over the city.

 There is plenty to do in your free time.
-Travel by river to the World Archaeological site of Mingun, with the world's largest uncracked bell and glistening white stupa; or jump on a trishaw and check out the city, visiting the sacred Buddha image of Mahamuni Paya along the way.
+Travel by river to the World Archaeological site of Mingun, with the world's largest uncracked bell and glistening white stupa; or jump on a trishaw and enjoy the short ride around or check out the city taking a van or a truck (local transport) visiting the cottage industry making gold leaf and the sacred Buddha image of Mahamuni Paya along the way.
 Covered in a massive 6 inch layer of gold leaf it is said to be more than 2000 years old and bears a perfect likeness to the Lord Buddha.
-The intricately carved teak monastery, Shwenandaw Kyaung, is not far away; or perhaps for a change of pace see a puppetry or dance performance at the Madalay Marionettes or Mintha Theatre.
+The intricately carved teak monastery, Shwe In Bin Kyaung, is only a short driveaway.
+Perhaps for a change of pace, opt to see a puppetry or dance performance at the Mandalay Marionettes or Mintha Theatre.

-- Mandalay - Boat trip to Mingun archaeological site, Mandalay - MMK2000.00
+- Mandalay - Boat trip to Mingun archaeological site - MMK2000

 Hotel (2 nts)